 Most people are aware that a deed is a legal document which transfers ownership to real estate.
 To be fully effective, deeds must be signed, notarized and recorded in the county recorder’s office of the county where the property is located.
 In addition, a Preliminary Change of Ownership form is required.

-There are three primary types of deeds, grant deeds, quitclaim deeds, and gift deeds.
-A deed of trust is a mortgage and does not transfer title.
-It is used when the parties wish to use land as collateral for a loan.
-We charge an affordable attorney fee for review and drafting of all deeds.
+Fourth, the transaction itself should be considered for tax consequences.
+We charge an affordable attorney fee for review and drafting of all California deeds.

 Copyright © 2005-2017 by Law Offices of Keith F. Carr.
 All Rights Reserved.